Meth Testing Standards NZ (NZS 8510:2017): Inspector's Guide

 - Prepare sampling materials — wipe kits, labels, chain of custody forms

-- Review property information — age, layout, tenancy history
+- Review available property information — age, layout, tenancy history

 2. Visual assessment